|

 - honor coins

-Long time ago in Vietnam, it has been a tradition for soldiers to carry a lucky ammunition or ordnance in combat.
+During Vietnam war, traditionally soldiers were used to carry a lucky ammunition or ordnance before engaging the enemy.
 Out of the battlefields, the soldiers devised a little game: the soldier who cannot produce his ordnance at his comrade’s “challenge” will buy drinks for troop members who have theirs.

 There are now police challenge coins, fire department challenge coins, and for other units of men and women in uniform all over the world.

-One account states that a wealthy Ivy Leaguer air squadron lieutenant gave each of his comrades a gold-plated bronze medallion with their troop’s insignia.
+One account states that a rich Ivy Leaguer air squadron lieutenant offer to each of his comrades a gold-plated medallion with their troop’s insignia.
 A fellow pilot was overwhelmed with such gift that he kept it inside a small leather pouch and wore it around his neck.

-As the war progressed, the unfortunate aviator was captured by the Germans.
-All of his identification documents where confiscated except for the one – the gold coin he wore around his neck was undetected by the enemy!
+Later on, this pilot was captured by Germans troops.
+They confiscated his identification documents except one – the gold coin he wore around his neck.

-Soon, the pilot was able to escape and this time, he was recaptured by the British allies who mistook him for a German saboteur.
-Luckily, because of the gold coin that bore his troop’s badge, he was later on identified as a confederate and was returned to the US air squadron.
+Soon, the pilot was able to escape and was caught again put in custody by the British allies who thought he was a German saboteur.
+But because of the gold coin that bore his troop’s badge, he was later on identified as an American pilot and was sent back to his squadron.

 The coin check